 \section{Abstract}

 We propose a method to control the energy distribution in multimode mechanical systems using a single nonlinear feedback loop.
 We demonstrate that this feedback mechanism simultaneously amplifies the fundamental vibrational mode while suppressing all higher-order modes, effectively channeling energy into the lowest-frequency mode.
 This process mimics the energy redistribution of Fr\"{o}hlich condensation but is achieved here through a designed feedback force that combines a ``low-pass gain'' and a ``high-pass loss''.
 In the feedback-induced steady state, the fundamental mode exhibits a phase-space distribution similar to that of a phonon laser, characterized by a ring shape and amplitude squeezing.
 Additionally, we show that the linewidth of the fundamental mode is narrowed by an order of magnitude, corresponding to a significant enhancement in phase coherence.
 This scheme offers a robust approach to generating coherent mechanical states and phonon lasing without the need for optical gain media or intrinsic material nonlinearities.

-\emph{Introduction}. -- Manipulation and control of both coherent and incoherent phonons and/or vibration energy is of great interest for both engineering applications and fundamental research.
-On the one hand, the coherent phonons and/or vibrations shows great potential in applications ranging from conventional nondestructive testing \cite{dekorsy2000coherent,ruello2015physical}, high resolution imaging and sensing \cite{poyser2015coherent}, to quantum information transfer and storage, etc \cite{ruskov2012coherent,gustafsson2014propagating,bienfait2019phonon}.
-On the other hand, the control of incoherent phonons and/or vibrations is of primary importance in noise reduction \cite{liu2020review}, thermoelectric energy conversion \cite{takabatake2014phonon}, heat management such as heat dissipation and heat insulation \cite{li2012colloquium,li2021transforming}.
+\emph{Introduction}. -- The manipulation and control of phonons and vibrational energy are of significant interest for both engineering applications and fundamental research.
+On the one hand, coherent phonons show great potential in applications ranging from conventional nondestructive testing \cite{dekorsy2000coherent,ruello2015physical}, high-resolution imaging and sensing \cite{poyser2015coherent}, to quantum information processing \cite{ruskov2012coherent,gustafsson2014propagating,bienfait2019phonon}.
+On the other hand, controlling incoherent phonons is crucial for noise reduction \cite{liu2020review}, thermoelectric energy conversion \cite{takabatake2014phonon}, and thermal management \cite{li2012colloquium,li2021transforming}.